What is a bootloader?

 Some suggestions of how to diagnose and resolve troubles with the bootloader.

-- In some situations, a connection that was fine a moment ago can stop working.
-This can happen if your laptop's usb system went a bit wonky and suspended the port.
-Unplugging from your laptop usb port and replug may prompt your laptop to reset the port, if not, reboot your laptop to set things right.
+- In some situations, a connection that was fine a moment ago can stop working, such as when your laptop's usb system goes a bit wonky and suspends the port.

 Resources